Family Law

 Cryptocurrency in property settlements

-Cryptocurrency has an exchange rate and can be converted into dollars.
-The value of cryptocurrency fluctuates, making valuing it difficult for a property settlement.
+The value of cryptocurrency fluctuates, making it difficult to value for a property settlement.

-To provide a greater degree of certainty, it may be preferable for crypto assets to be converted into cash and contributed to the asset pool in a more stable form.
+For greater certainty, it may be preferable for crypto assets to be converted into cash.
 But this will not always be desirable or appropriate.
-The volatility of the asset value may need to be taken into account in considering the asset division.
+The volatility of the value of cryptocurrency may need to be taken into account in considering the asset division.

 broken family 01